Juniper/libxo/doc/options.rst

 - "keys" adds a "key" attribute for XML output to indicate that a leaf is an identifier for the list member.
 - "map" and "map-file" are described in :ref:`tag-mapping`.
+- "no-cache" forces libxo to parse every format string at run time, even for calls a build-time tool has precompiled into a cached field table (see the ``xo_precompile`` plugin, documented separately).
+  Useful for isolating whether the cached path is the cause of some behavior difference.
 - "no-humanize" avoids "humanizing" numeric output (see :ref:`humanize-modifier` for details).
 - "no-locale" instructs libxo to avoid translating output to the